- Use a marker to color in the bevel of your knife.

 - Make a pass or two with the stone and observe where the marker is removed along the bevel as shown in fig 2 above.

-- If the marker is removed only from the bottom of the bevel on the shoulder, as in fig. 3 above, then the angle is set too narrowly.
+- If the marker is removed only from the bottom of the bevel on the shoulder, as in fig. 3 below, then the angle is set too narrowly.
 Move the L-bracket out a degree and try again.

-- If the marker is removed only from the top of the bevel along the edge as shown in fig. 4 above, the angle is set too widely.
+- If the marker is removed only from the top of the bevel along the edge as shown in fig. 4 below, the angle is set too widely.
 Move the L-bracket in one degree and try again.